Terrible sea monsters. Creepy monsters of the deep sea. Basilisk - Poisonous snakes

 Rauaga

-In the upper jaw of the vampire fish, there are two holes that allow the lower fangs not to pierce the upper jaw.
+In the upper jaw of the vampire fish there are two holes that allow the lower fangs not to pierce the upper jaw.

-anglerfish, or monkfish
+Anglerfish or monkfish

 The anglerfish is one of the rarest deep-sea animals.
 The first meeting with him took place in 1891.

-Huge sea monsters - mesonychoteutis
+Huge sea monsters - mesonychoteuthis

-The diameter of the eye can reach 60 centimeters with a body size of 4-5 m, and a tentacle length of 1.5 meters.
+The diameter of the eye can reach 60 centimeters with a body size of 4-5 m and a tentacle length of 1.5 meters.

 It was first discovered and described in 1925.
 Fishermen found its tentacles in the stomach of a captured sperm whale.